martinthomson/i-d-template/doc/REPO.md

 `gh-pages` branch.

 You can add environment variables using the Circle interface.
-Make a variable with the name `GH_TOKEN` or `GITHUB_TOKEN` and the value of your newly-created application token.
+Make a variable with the name `GH_TOKEN` and the value of your newly-created application token.

 **WARNING**: You might want to use a dummy account for application tokens to minimize the consequences of accidental leaks of your key.

-Once you enable pushes, be very careful merging pull requests that alter `circle.yml` or `Makefile`.
-Those files can cause the value of the token to be published for all to see.
+Once you enable pushes, be very careful merging pull requests that alter `.circleci/config.yml` or `Makefile`.
+Changes to those files can cause the value of the token to be published for all to see.
 You don't want that to happen.
 Even though tokens can be revoked easily, discovering a leak might take some time.
-Only pushes to the main repository will be able to see the token, so don't worry about pull requests.
+Only pushes to the main repository will be able to see the token, so there is no need to worry about running CI on malicious pull requests (just don't merge them).

-Circle will now also check pull requests for errors, letting you know if things didn't work out so that you don't merge anything suspect.
+Circle will now check pull requests for errors, letting you know if things didn't work out so that you don't merge anything suspect.

 A `.travis.yml` file exists